atlasxomics/AtlasXbrowser_docs/docs/OpeningFolder.rst

 *Note:* We recommend using two different colors of fluorescent dye on each chip to ensure the image is in correct orientation.

+**NOTE** If using a purchased AtlasXomics kit, proper orientation would be to have the green channels on the left and top of the image.
+The example used throughout this documentation is not in said orientation.
+If this was from an AtlasXomics kit, the image should be horizontally reflected from how it is currently displayed.

 The only image used for AltasXbrowser processing is the BSA image, with the fluorescent outside channels of the ROI in view.